-All of our pocket squares and silk scarves are designed by hand here in Brighton.
-Read on to discover the four steps that go into perfecting each luxury accessory.
+Our pocket squares and silk scarves and fabrics are designed by hand here in Brixton.
+Read on to discover the four steps that go into perfecting each collectable piece of wearable art.

 Step 1: Pen and ink sketches

 We always start with scamps and sketches to coalesce the visual language that we'll be using in each piece.
-We draw inspiration from sources as diverse as ancient cosmology through to the contemporary rave scene.
+We draw inspiration from sources as diverse as ancient cosmology through fine art to the contemporary underground music scene.

-The results can be quick and scrappy scribbles on the back of a napkin or more polished drawings in chalk, charcoal or even using linocut or woodcut fine art print techniques.
+The results can be quick and scrappy scribbles on the back of a napkin or more polished drawings in chalk, charcoal or even using linocut or woodcut print techniques.

 Step 2 – Digital draughtsmanship